CaryLandholt/fatarrow/README.md

 │   │   └──  angularjs.jpg
 │   └──  index.html
 ├──  tasks/
-├──  e2e/
-│   ├──  home/
-│   │   ├──  home.spec.coffee
-│   │   ├──  homePage.coffee
 ├──  bower_components/
 ├──  nodes_modules/
 ├──  .bowerrc
 ├──  .gitignore
 ├──  bower.json
-├──  config.coffee
 ├──  gulpfile.coffee
-├──  protractor.conf.coffee
 ├──  package.json
 </pre>

 Explanation of the folders:
-- *`app`*: Angular module for the app.
+- *`src/app`*: Angular module for the app.
 All app level config should go here.
-- *`home`*: Each feature of the app should go in its own folder.
+- *`src/home`*: Each feature of the app should go in its own folder.
 It should contain all scripts, styles, templates and tests within the feature folder.
-- *`components`*: Reusable components (directives, factories, styles, etc.)
+- *`src/components`*: Reusable components (directives, factories, styles, etc.)
 - *`e2e`*: Protractor tests.
 They should also be separated by features/components.
+- *`config`*: Configurtion for gulp tasks broken up by each task.

 ## Features
 - *Fake data*: Running `gulp` will include the `.backend.coffee` files and therefore Angular's $httpBackend will be utilized.
 This should be used for backendless development.